seasid3/pands-project/README.md

 I know (from the iris.names file) there should be 150 instances/rows (50 for each of the three Iris classes) and 4 attributes/columns (sepal length, sepal width, petal length and petal width) in the database.
 The output in my terminal when I do the sanity check using the "print()" function shows the first 5 and last 5 rows.
 I commented out the sanity check when I was happy with the import (thankfully, it worked first time).
 Additionally, I ran the sanity check "print(iris[34:38]) " to check the corrected rows (https://archive.ics.uci.edu/dataset/53/iris) have been imported correctly.

 The documentation at the soure says there are no blank cells but if this wasn't the case, I would look at this (using the "isnull()" pandas function, see official documentation https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.isnull.html#pandas.DataFrame.isnull).
+I do decide to run the .info() to check the dataset for consistency (see reference: https://www.kaggle.com/code/aniketg11/iris-dataset-with-statistical-tests and official documentation: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.info.html).

 # *Task 2: Analysis of the Iris database: Overview*